 While the Plex software can automatically transcode video formats that aren’t supported by Roku hardware, it’s best to utilize video formats like MP4 and MOV in order to get the fastest streaming experience.
 Using a free, open source solution like Handbrake is probably the simplest solution for converting video files into those streaming-friendly formats.

 In addition to streaming video files stored on your home network, the Plex software also allows you to continue accessing certain private channels that were closed down or removed for any reason.
 For instance, a few years ago there was a gap between HGTV removing its private Roku channel and releasing its official version.
-During that time, you could still access HGTV video via the HGTV channel on Plex.
-While the interface can be somewhat complex at times, the ability to continue watching that content is invaluable for cord cutters.
+During that time, you could still access HGTV video via the HGTV channel on

 Use the Roku smartphone app for private listening, voice search, and more